 The Norm Brodsky College of Business Hall of Fame

 The Norm Brodsky College of Business Hall of Fame honors the contributions of outstanding individuals who shape and strengthen the University, the community and their profession.
-The College inducted the first members into its Hall of Fame on May 3, 2018.
-Awards will be presented to new members biennially at an induction ceremony.
+The College inducted the first members into its Hall of Fame on May 3, 2018, and will celebrate new inductees on a biennial schedule.

 Hall of Fame Inductees